 April 13, 2013 – Chi Cheng was born on July 15th 1970 in Davis, California, to Jeanne and Yin Yan Cheng.
 His father, a prominent Stockton cardiologist, was a Chinese immigrant.
 Cheng graduated from Tokay High School and attended California State University in Sacramento, enrolling in 1989.
 He worked on campus, wrote poetry, and played as the original full time bassist of the alternative metal band Deftones from Sacramento, founded in 1988.

 Cheng was seriously injured in an automobile crash in Santa Clara, California, on November 4, 2008.
-Cheng was traveling with his sister, Mae, when their vehicle flipped three times after hitting another car going 60 mph.
+Traveling with his sister, Mae, when their vehicle flipped three times after hitting another car going 60 mph.
 Cheng, who was in the passenger seat, was not wearing a seat belt and was ejected from the vehicle.
 Mae sustained minor injuries, as she had been wearing her seat belt.
-She attended to Cheng, holding his head until two off-duty EMTs, who happened to have their medical equipment, rendered aid.
-They were able to insert a tube into Cheng’s throat to help him breathe until the ambulance arrived, an action that doctors later said helped him survive.
-In spite of the assessment, the crash left Cheng in a 4 year semi-coma and he died on 13 April 2013 from heart failure at age 42.
+She attended to Cheng, holding his head until two off-duty EMTs, who happened to have their medical equipment with them, rendered aid.
+They were able to insert a tube into Cheng’s throat to help him breath until the ambulance arrived, an action that doctors later said helped him survive.
+In spite of the assessment, the crash left Chi Cheng in a 4 year semi-coma and he died on 13 April 2013 from heart failure at age 42.